datduong/tobii-eye-track-syndromic-faces/README.md

 We further compared how saliency maps of a deep learning classifier against human visual heat map.
 Our classifier is at [this other repo](https://github.com/datduong/classify-syndromic-faces).
 Our classifier is not state-of-the-art; the goal is to observe preliminary differences between human vs. machine.

+## Instruction

 Please see [`experiment`](https://github.com/datduong/tobii-eye-track-syndromic-faces/tree/master/experiment) for more instructions on running this repo.

+We also provide the .csv outputs which were used to make the figures in the main text.